 I was born and raised in the city of Philadelphia, and I can promise you there is no shortage of awesome activities.
 In fact, there are well over 21 free things to do in Philadelphia on any given day!
 Many people tend to think that visiting a major city has to be expensive, but that just isn’t the case.

 If you’re looking for free things to do in Philadelphia, you’ve come to the right place.
-It’s absolutely possible to visit a busy city for the day or even a long weekend getaway, and do some amazing activities without having to spend a dime.
+It’s absolutely possible to visit a busy city for the day and do some amazing activities without having to spend a dime.

 With all the money you save, you might be able to plan a second fun adventure somewhere else to explore!
 If you’re open to trying new activities and experiences, you can be certain that the city of Philadelphia won’t let you down.

 What can you do in Philadelphia for a day?